 3. ROLE OF THE STAFF APPEALS PANEL

 3.1 The role of the Staff Appeals Panel will be to consider whether the dismissal should be rescinded, upheld or reduced in the light of their deliberations.
-Also to hear Stage 3 grievances.

 4. MEMBERS OF THE APPEALS PANEL